 GeTS helps Canadian and foreign importers facilitate customs clearance through Canada import management service and ACI eManifest solutions.
 Solutions come with multiple pricing plans and connectivity options, as well as 24/7 expert assistance on customs compliance matters, a secure corporate account, advanced integration, and more.

-The GeTS ACROSS/CADEX application allows importers and brokers to send declarations to the CBSA and other agencies from any computer or device with Internet connection.
+The GeTS IID/CADEX application allows importers and brokers to send declarations to the CBSA and other agencies from any computer or device with Internet connection.
 Importers and brokers can exchange data with the CBSA, prepare and file B3 final accounting documents, receive release notifications, and statement of accounts.

 GeTS ACI Highway, ACI Air and ACI Ocean solutions help carriers submit eManifests quickly and easily to the CBSA.
 Highway carriers that have enabled both ACI and ACE modules also benefit from the Conversion Tool, which creates a mirrored eManifest for the return journey.